mai13drd/peass-ci-jenkins-examples/README.md

 * You will see, that a pipeline-project named *buildOnController* is configured and a build is already running.

 * If the build is finished, you can check its dashboard.
 You will find informations about performance changes and their possibly causes.

+* You can also run *checkResults.sh* afterwards, to check if measurement-results are as expected.
+Running *buildWaitCheckResults.sh* will run all the same steps as on github-actions, as described in section *General Approach*.

 * Clean the workspace of Jenkins controller using *cleanControllerWorkspace.sh*.